 - Each MNSP school has strong professional links with other local primary and secondary schools through the Trust's CPD/ Inset programme.
-Some schools are part of the Midsomer Norton School Partnership SENCO Network and other clusters. - Primary liaison arrangements are well established and information is transferred between schools.
-There is also good liaison between secondary schools and local sixth-form or further education colleges as part of key stage 4 to key stage 5 student transitions.
+Some schools are part of the Midsomer Norton School Partnership SENCO Network and other clusters - Primary liaison arrangements are well established and information is transferred between schools.
+There is also good liaison between secondary schools and local sixth-form or further education colleges as part of key stage 4 to key stage 5 student transitions. - MNSP mainstream settings and specialist settings work closely together to share expertise and best practice.